SrbastianM/Small-API/README.md

 ```GO
 go run .
 ```
-to run the application and consume use PostMan or the follow comand:
+- To consume use PostMan or the follow comand after running the API:
 ```GO
 curl http://localhost:8080/albums
 ```

----
-You can use GET and POST method!!!
-Before I mention the comand to consume the API that funtion to use GET method And this one:
+- and this one to use POST method:
 ```GO
 curl http://localhost:8080/albums \
     --include --header \